klebs6/klebs-general/workspacer/lightweight-command-runner/README.md

-# Command Runner
+# Lightweight Command Runner

-Command Runner is a lightweight asynchronous command execution library that provides a simple trait-based interface for running system commands using [Tokio](https://tokio.rs).
+Lightweight Command Runner is a lightweight asynchronous command execution library that provides a simple trait-based interface for running system commands using [Tokio](https://tokio.rs).
 With a default implementation and the ability to customize, it lets you integrate command execution easily into your asynchronous Rust applications.

 ## Features